 I was once nearly killed by a driver while biking.
 People driving and biking need to be separated so that everyone stays in their lanes and moves around the city safely.

 The last 50 feet is the biggest challenge for freight delivery.
-I will push to allow freight to use bus-only lanes, but only at non-peak bus hours.
+I will push to allow freight to use bus-only lanes at non-peak transit hours.

 I will prioritize building more income-restricted homes so that lower-income people and families can afford to live in Seattle and take advantage of the many opportunities and amenities which our city offers.